saimn/sigal/docs/album_information.rst

 - *Title*: the gallery title.
 - *Thumbnail*: the thumbnail that will be used in the parent directory to represent the gallery.
+- *Author*: the author of the gallery, if present it is used instead of the author setting.

 Any additional meta-data is available in the templates.
 For instance::